Larry-Gensch/Localizing/README.md

 mulltiple line comments (`// ...`) are supported, and generate comments with newlines inserted between the lines.

-Here is a sample of the generated output:
+Here is a sample of the generated output that is added to the top-level `enum`:

 ```
 static let key1 = String(